junxit/us-congress-bills-116/metadata.md

 - 2019-07-18 — Placed on the Union Calendar, Calendar No. 118.
 - 2019-07-18 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 116-158.
 - 2019-07-18 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 116-158.
+- 2019-07-23 — Considered under suspension of the rules. (consideration: CR H7204-7206)
+- 2019-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2943.
+- 2019-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-23 — Mr. Takano moved to suspend the rules and pass the bill, as amended.
+- 2019-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7204-7205)
+- 2019-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7204-7205)
+- 2019-07-23 — The title of the measure was amended.
+Agreed to without objection.